12 Day Adelaide to Darwin Road trip Itinerary

 1

 Welcome to Adelaide, South Australia's capital city, nestled in one of Australia's most celebrated wine regions.
-Collect your rental car, settle in to your comfortable accommodation, and head out to explore when you're ready!
+You will be trasnferred from the airport to your comfortable accommodation, settle, and head out to explore when you're ready!

 Cosmopolitan Adelaide is filled to the brim with culture, flavours, events, and entertainment.
 With spacious boulevards and vibrant inner-city districts, sophisticated architecture and lush gardens, South Australia's capital has it all.